yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-linq.markdown

 {% endhighlight %}
 The `Batch()` extension method instructs the provider to retrieve the results in batches not exceeding 100 entries each.
 This both protects the memory usage and allows processing to start before all entries are retrieved.

+{%info%}
-{%infosign%} Batching is suitable for large result sets, but on small ones it actually slows performance down, as it require multiple remote calls to the space to retrieve the data instead of fetching it all at once.
+Batching is suitable for large result sets, but on small ones it actually slows performance down, as it require multiple remote calls to the space to retrieve the data instead of fetching it all at once.
+{%endinfo%}